aiben-ch/Benchmark-Redundancy/README.md

 **1) Dimensions Redundancy Check**

-Calculate the dimensional redundancy of the benchmark, placing particular emphasis on dimensions with overall high redundancy.
+Calculate the dimensional redundancy of the benchmark, **placing particular emphasis on dimensions with overall high redundancy**.
 Additionally, analyze the redundancy heatmap to identify pairs of dimensions with exceptionally high redundancy and evaluate whether these dimensions assess similar capabilities.

 **2) Instances Redundancy Check**

 Compute the instance redundancy curve of the benchmark and assess whether a limited subset of the instances can yield results similar to those of the full instances.
-If significant instance redundancy is identified, it is essential to review and reduce the redundant instances.
+If significant instance redundancy is identified, it is essential to **review and reduce the redundant instances**.

 **3) Cross-benchmark Redundancy Check**

-If you aim to design a benchmark as a representative for a specific vertical domain, calculate the cross-benchmark redundancy within that domain.
-Higher redundancy indicates stronger representativeness.
+If you aim to design a benchmark as a representative for a specific vertical domain, calculate the cross-benchmark redundancy within that domain. **Higher redundancy indicates stronger representativeness**.
-On the other hand, if your goal is to identify gaps within a vertical domain, it is better to keep redundancy low to ensure broader coverage.
+On the other hand, if your goal is to **identify gaps within a vertical domain, it is better to keep redundancy low to ensure broader coverage**.

 If you want to test the core capabilities of a vertical domain under limited resources, it is recommended to select the benchmark with the highest cross-benchmark redundancy within the domain.